Valorant: Team Deathmatch

 The Team Deathmatch gamemode was announced on June 15, 2023, and went live on June 27 with patch 7.0.
 This gamemode combines and borrows elements from the standard unrated mode as well as the regular deathmatch mode.
 It is a free-for-all gamemode where players are split into two teams with five players each.
 Each match lasts for 9 minutes and 30 seconds, and the first team that reaches 100 kills win.
 If neither team has reached 100 kills at the end of the 9.5 minutes, then the team with the most kills wins.
 Each match is split into four stages, with the weapon selection becoming progressively more powerful as players advance through the stages.
 Players are respawned in a spawn room after being killed. where they will be able to select and adjust their weapons loadout if needed.
 Unlike the regular deathmatch mode, players need to select their agents before the match begins, as agent abilities are allowed in this gamemode.
 Players can charge their agents' ultimate abilities either by acquiring Ultimate Orbs spawned randomly throughout the map, or by getting kills.
 Their ultimate abilities will be available for use after their ult percentages reach 100%.
-Unlike all other gamemodes, this mode is not played on the standard maps, but rather on its own set of three maps that are specifically designed for team deathmatch: Piazza, District, and Kasbah.
+Agents can also use their normal abilities multiple times, but they will have a cooldown between uses.
+Unlike all other gamemodes, this mode is not played on the standard maps, but rather on its own set of five maps that are specifically designed for team deathmatch: Piazza, District, Kasbah, Drift, and Glitch.